maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 Even though it's just a simple triangle, you can do quite a lot things with them.
 In this tutorial, I didn't cover the entire API, but let me show you 2 further methods, which can be quite handy:

 #### updateRayTracingAccelerationContainer
-This method updates a container and can be used on both Bottom- and Top-Level Acceleration Containers.
-If it's a Bottom-Level Container, then you might update the Vertex Buffer at some point (e.g. Skeletal Animation).
+This method updates an Acceleration Container and can be used for Bottom- and Top-Level Containers.
+If it's a Bottom-Level Container, then you might have updated the Vertex Buffer before (e.g. Skeletal Animation).
+Or in case of a Top-Level Container, you might want to update it's instances.

 ![](https://i.imgur.com/VO9hPv1.gif)<br/>
-*GLTF Skeletal Animation in RTX*
+*GLTF Skeletal Animation with RTX*

 This image is showing a quick implementation for Skeletal Animation, where the Acceleration Containers get updated each frame, and the Vertex Skinning is done in a Compute Shader.
+The Model and it's Animation is taken from Unreal Engine 4.

 #### copyRayTracingAccelerationContainer
-This method allows to copy the state of an Acceleration Container into another Container and works both for Bottom- and Top-Level Containers.
+This method allows to copy the state of an Acceleration Container into another Container and works for both Bottom- and Top-Level Containers.